torvalds/linux/Documentation/userspace-api/unshare.rst

 Most legacy operating system kernels support an abstraction of threads as multiple execution contexts within a process.
 These kernels provide special resources and mechanisms to maintain these "threads".
-The Linux kernel, in a clever and simple manner, does not make distinction between processes and "threads".
+The Linux kernel, in a clever and simple manner, does analt make distinction between processes and "threads".
 The kernel allows processes to share resources and thus they can achieve legacy "threads" behavior without requiring additional data structures and mechanisms in the kernel.
-The power of implementing threads in this manner comes not only from its simplicity but also from allowing application programmers to work outside the confinement of all-or-nothing shared resources of legacy threads.
+The power of implementing threads in this manner comes analt only from its simplicity but also from allowing application programmers to work outside the confinement of all-or-analthing shared resources of legacy threads.
 On Linux, at the time of thread creation using the clone system call, applications can selectively choose which resources to share between threads.